yhouyang02/sleep-disorder-analysis/README.md

 jupyter lab
 ```
 Then open the notebook:
-Open `sleep-disorder-analysis.ipynb` in Jupyter Lab and select the correct kernel.
+Open `sleep-disorder-analysis.ipynb` in Jupyter Lab, go to Kernel, then Select Kernel, and choose Python `[conda env:dsci522]`.

 ## Dependencies